ProJend/Avicii.UWP/README.md

 Information from [WIKIPEDIA](https://en.wikipedia.org/wiki/Avicii).

 ### About This APP
-This is a UWP about Tim Bergling , and you can browse the pieces of information of him.
+This is a UWP about Tim Bergling , and you can browse the pieces of his information.
-- It's building...
+- Under building...

 ## Debug Support
 Certificate Passwords : abc123